Chipmunk-Rex/Chipmunk-Rex/README.md

 - 🛠️ Tools & Platforms: Git, Visual Studio, Blender, Visual Studio Code

 ## :telescope: Current Projects

-- **ChipmunkRPG**: A 2D RPG game being developed as a team project for the 2nd semester engine course.
-This project is being built with Unity by a team of three, and I am the sole main developer.  ([GitHub Repository](https://github.com/Chipmunk-Rex/ChipmunkRPG))
-- **Chipmunk-Library**: This is a collection of library code that I created and use when developing with Unity.
-It includes various utility functions, UI components, and game logic scripts that I find helpful in my projects. ([GitHub Repository](https://github.com/Chipmunk-Rex/Chipmunk-Library))

 ## :seedling: I'm Currently Learning

 - I'm currently learning more about **advanced game AI techniques** such as behavior trees and finite state machines.